Incorporating Literals into Knowledge Graph Embeddings: Experiments

 \subsection{Datasets}

 We use three widely used datasets for evaluating link prediction performance: \textsf{FB15k}, \textsf{FB15k-237}, and \textsf{YAGO3-10}. \textsf{FB15k}~\cite{bordes2013translating} is a subset of Freebase where most triples are related to movies and sports.
-As discussed by Dettmers \textit{et al.}, \shortcite{dettmers2018conve} \textsf{FB15k} has a large number of test triples which can simply be obtained by inverting training triples.
+As discussed by \cite{dettmers2018conve}, \textsf{FB15k} has a large number of test triples which can simply be obtained by inverting training triples.
 This results in a biased test set, for which a simple model which is symmetric with respect to object and subject entity is capable of achieving excellent results.
-To address this problem, Toutanova and Chen~\shortcite{toutanova2015observed} created \textsf{FB15k-237} by removing inverse relations from \textsf{FB15k}. \textsf{YAGO3-10}~\cite{mahdisoltani2014yago3} is a subset of the YAGO3 knowledge graph which mostly consists of triples related to people.
+To address this problem, \textsf{FB15k-237}~\cite{toutanova2015observed} was created by removing inverse relations from \textsf{FB15k}. \textsf{YAGO3-10}~\cite{mahdisoltani2014yago3} is a subset of the YAGO3 knowledge graph which mostly consists of triples related to people.

-In this work, we only consider numerical literals, e.g. longitude, latitude, population, age, date of birth, etc. To enrich \textsf{FB15k} and \textsf{FB15k-237} with these literals, we created a SPARQL endpoint for Freebase and extracted literals of all entities contained in \textsf{FB15k}.
+In this work, we only consider numerical literals, e.g. longitude, latitude, population, age, date of birth (in UNIX time format), etc. To enrich \textsf{FB15k} and \textsf{FB15k-237} with these literals, we created a SPARQL endpoint for Freebase and extracted literals of all entities contained in \textsf{FB15k}.
 We further filtered the extracted literals based on their frequency, i.e~we only consider data relations $d \in \mathcal{D}$ that occur at least in 5 triples in \textsf{FB15k}.
 We also remove all key and ID relations since their values are not meaningful as quantities.
 For \textsf{YAGO3-10}, we use numerical literals provided by YAGO3-10-plus~\cite{pezeshkpour2017embedding}, which is publicly available.\footnote{https://github.com/pouyapez/multim-kb-embeddings} In case an entity has multiple literal values for a particular data relation, we arbitrarily select one of them.
 Some statistics of the datasets are provided in Table~\ref{tab:dataset_stats}.